1. Make use of Humidifiers

 9. Utilize Super Absorbent Mats

 Rugs and carpets are bad for wood floors as they could cause adamant stains.
-Rather, go formats that are super spongy and fitted with strong, non-slip elastic support.
+Rather, go for super spongy formats and fitted with strong, non-slip elastic support.
 These have filaments that can absorb moisture.
 It’s better not to use cover tapes as they leave a sticky deposit on floors.

 10. Utilize Stick-On Felt Protectors